tushar8133/windows/linux.md

 exec dwm &
 xrdb ~/.Xresources &
 exec slstatus
-xrandr -s 1920x1080 #not the correct way, should be done using X something...
+xrandr -s 1920x1080 #not the correct way, should be done using startx command
 ```

 install `xinit` (already done in previous steps) and run `startx` to start the configured WM, instead of LoginManager running your WM

-##

 ---